1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Since June 2025, Sectigo uses a new validation infrastructure called MPIC, which performs the necessary checks to issue SSL certificates (including EV and OV) from servers located around the world, and no longer solely from the United States.

-With this new method, validation requests can come from any country or internet service provider.
-If your site or server uses geoblocking rules, a web application firewall (WAF), or a service like Cloudflare with country or ASN access restrictions, these checks may be blocked, causing the validation to fail.
+With this new method, validation requests can come from any country or provider.
+If your site or server uses geoblocking rules, a web application firewall (WAF), or a service like Cloudflare with country or ASN access restrictions, these checks may be blocked, causing validation to fail.

-Even though Sectigo mainly discusses OV and EV certificates, this change can also indirectly affect DV certificates, since domain validation always relies on the ability to access the necessary resources.
+Even though Sectigo primarily discusses OV and EV certificates, this change can also indirectly affect DV certificates, as domain validation still relies on the ability to access the necessary resources.